Heat Advisory issued for Los Angeles County Mountains excluding the Santa Monica Range by NWS - News Break

 Heat Advisory issued for Los Angeles County Mountains excluding the Santa Monica Range by NWS

-Effective: 2021-07-10 03:43:00 PDT Expires: 2021-07-12 21:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-09 10:00:00 PDT Expires: 2021-07-12 21:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Los Angeles County Mountains excluding the Santa Monica Range; Ventura County Mountains HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM PDT MONDAY * WHAT...Temperatures up to 106 degrees expected for the lower elevations.
-Overnight temperatures in the 70s. * WHERE...Ventura County Mountains and Los Angeles County Mountains excluding the Santa Monica Range. * WHEN...Until 9 PM PDT Monday. * IMPACTS...Hot temperatures may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Los Angeles County Mountains excluding the Santa Monica Range; Ventura County Mountains HEAT ADVISORY IN EFFECT FROM 10 AM FRIDAY TO 9 PM PDT MONDAY * WHAT...Temperatures up to 106 degrees expected for the lower elevations. * WHERE...Ventura County Mountains and Los Angeles County Mountains excluding the Santa Monica Range. * WHEN...From 10 AM Friday to 9 PM PDT Monday. * IMPACTS...Hot temperatures may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0